gares/iris/ProofMode.md

 - `H` : use the hypothesis `H` (it should match the premise exactly).
 If `H` is spatial, it will be consumed.

+- `(H spat1 .. spatn)` : first recursively specialize the hypothesis `H` using
+  the specialization patterns `spat1 .. spatn`, and finally use the result of the specialization of `H` (it should match the premise exactly).
+If `H` is spatial, it will be consumed.

 - `[H1 ..
 Hn]` and `[H1 ..
 Hn //]` : generate a goal for the premise with the
   (spatial) hypotheses `H1 ...
 Hn` and all intuitionistic hypotheses.
 The spatial hypotheses among `H1 ...
 Hn` will be consumed, and will not be